Damn, damn, damn, damn.

-From the time I woke up, until I brought that first drink of the day to my lips, I was filled with anxiety.
-A drink would fix that in the most jury-rigged sort of way.
+I was filled with anxiety from the time I woke up until I brought that first drink of the day to my lips.
+A drink would fix my shakes in the most jury-rigged sort of way.

 "So much of my perceived pleasure in drinking, smoking and doing other addictive substances was the anxiety preceding picking up and the relief of getting my fix.
 Give me my drug and my anxiety and stress were reduced.
 I called this 'pleasure.'
 This must be pleasure, mustn't it?
 Unknowingly living to satisfy my level of addiction.
 Is this how and why and what I lived for?...."

 Recovery is the only road for me now.